Retired JAG Lieutenant Colonel Shares Powerful Story of Survival and Hope in Suicide Awareness Presentation

 |0

-This work, Retired JAG Lieutenant Colonel Shares Powerful Story of Survival and Hope in Suicide Awareness Presentation, by CPL Marvin Lopez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Retired JAG Lieutenant Colonel Shares Powerful Story of Survival and Hope in Suicide Awareness Presentation [Image 2 of 2], by CPL Marvin Lopez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Retired JAG Lieutenant Colonel Shares Powerful Story of Survival and Hope in Suicide Awareness Presentation